Your heart matters: Why every service member should get an EKG

 Every 80 seconds, an American woman dies of cardiovascular disease.
-That’s more than every type of cancer combined.
-We live in a society that has put a great amount of emphasis on educating the masses to identify a heart attack in men, but women present differently.
+That's more than every type of cancer combined.
+We live in a society that has put a great amount of emphasis on educating the masses to identify a heart attack in men with an EKG, but women present differently.
 Often the symptoms are misdiagnosed as panic attacks.

 The documentary Ms. Diagnosed, sheds light on the problem that women's symptoms are often not recognized because diagnostic testing has been developed to detect how the disease manifests in men.
 The documentary highlights a large health disparity between men and women in terms of the care they receive in the United States.
 Cardiologist Sharonne Hayes, M.D. stresses the importance of women advocating for themselves because, unfortunately, no one else is.
 This disparity of care translates into even further divisions in professions, like the military, whose statistics are male-dominated.

 For one female veteran featured in the documentary, Kelsey Gumm, it took ten years of fainting spells and misdiagnoses to discover her heart condition.
 Her first fainting spell occurred in boot camp.
 Prior to that, she had been a healthy, active teenager involved in dance and athletics throughout high school.
 At the age of 17, when medical professionals told her she was experiencing anxiety and dehydration, she defaulted to trust.
 After all, she was in the middle of boot camp, anxiety and dehydration came with the territory.
 It would take ten years of fainting spells and misdiagnoses before she was sent to a cardiologist.